equinor/res2df/docs/usage/trans.rst

 Python API: :func:`res2df.trans.df`

-Applied on an Eclipse deck, the *trans* module will give out a dataframe of neighbour connections
+Applied on an input deck, the *trans* module will give out a dataframe of neighbour connections

 .. code-block:: python